UNFORTUNATELY THERE IS A NATIONAL PROBLEM WITH THE CHEMICALS USED BY LABORATORIES WHEN TESTING BLOOD SAMPLES.

 If English is not your first language please click here for information in a number of other languages

-As of 1 July 2019 we will be open until 8pm every Tuesday evening.
+We are open until 8pm every Tuesday evening.
 Unlike the late opening detailed below, Tuesday evenings will only be for patients registered at Newark Road Surgery.

 The Practice now provides Text Messages to all patients with a registered mobile phone number.
 These messages will be Appointment Confirmation, Appointment Reminders and one off messages.
 If you do not wish to receive these messages please advise the Reception Staff.